 PC & Console - Game Integration Guide

-Comprehensive guide for implementing server-to-server integration for PC and Console game attribution, enabling accurate campaign measurement and analytics across desktop and gaming platforms.
+Comprehensive guide for implementing PC and Console game attribution with Singular, enabling accurate campaign measurement and analytics across desktop and gaming platforms.

 Enterprise Feature: PC and Console game attribution is an enterprise feature.
 To learn more, read the PC and Console Game Attribution FAQ or contact your Customer Success Manager.